 Shop the BOGOs

-Publix has introduced more buy one/get one free offers across its stores to counterbalance the effect of eliminating double coupons and doing away with the weekly Penny Item.
+Publix has introduced more buy one/get one free offers across its stores to offset the effect of eliminating double coupons in late 2016 and doing away with the weekly Penny Item.

 Use digital coupons